UNIX > Linux

 Cutting Video for DVD

-Really the best program for this is dvbcut (external link).
+Really the best program for this is dvbcut.
 Tested with 0.5.4.
 If your recording is splitted in multiple files, join them before:

 cat 001.vdr 002.vdr 003.vdr > joined.vdr